abinit/abinit/doc/tutorial/gwr_intro.md

 In these notes, we use $\rr$ to indicate points in the unit cell, and $\RR$ to denote points in the supercell.

+IF Fourier space, one obtains:

+These matrices are stored in memory for the entire duration of the calculation.
+The $\gg, \gg'$ components are distributed inside the `g` level of [[gwr_np_kgts]].
+Only the $\kk$-points in the IBZ are stored in memory and distributed inside the k-level as the code can use symmetries to reconstruct the Green's function in the full on-the-fly.
+Finally, the $\tau$ points are distributed inside the `t` level and collinear spins are distributed inside the `s` level.

 !!! important

     For simplicity, in all the equations we assume a spin-unpolarized semiconductor with scalar wavefunctions